whatcodehaveyougit/pub-quiz-buddy-1/README.md

 ![](images/add_pub.png)

+## The Brief

+The people of Edinburgh are bored!
+They want to find a pub quiz that they can do, but they have some requirements.
+Some want to go on different days of the week, some one to bring the dogs.
+This app will allow people to find the right quiz for their requirements.

+### MVP

+A pub quizzer should be able to:

+- Filter quizzes by day and see those quizzes on a map.
+- Click on a marker and open up more information about that quiz.
+- Add their favourite Pub quiz if it is missing from the map.

+### Extensions

+- Filter quizzes by time, dog friendliness, student discount
+- Filter by distance using their postcode

 ## How to setup Pub Quiz Buddy

 Pub Quiz buddy uses Google Apis so you will need to sign up to get a key.